pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 After doing the inline, make sure the bug reproduces.

-Its up to you whether you want to delete the out-of-line module files.
+It is up to you whether you want to delete the out-of-line module files.
-Rust does not treat their presence as some sort of conflict with the inline definition (though that might be a nice lint for fsomeone to add!).
+Today, Rust does not treat their presence as some sort of conflict with the inline definition{% marginnote 'modfilelint' 'Checking for unused out-of-line module files might be a nice lint for someone to add to `rustc`' %}.
 You will see later in the post cases where keeping them around on the file-system can be useful.
 But for the case of `boards/arty-e21`, I will go ahead and delete them.